Listen to This Article:

 Technically, there are more than 25 types of chefs who could work in the kitchen under the brigade de cuisine.
 However, every kitchen is a little different, as are the types of chef jobs available.
 Generally speaking, these are some of the most common positions in the kitchen brigade system:

 To put it simply, the executive chef is in charge of the entire kitchen.
-He or she prepares the menu, decides what ingredients to purchase and oversees the operation as a whole.
-Executive chefs may act as kitchen expediters, meaning they help ensure that food coming out of the kitchen is correctly made and designated for the appropriate table.
+Executive chefs—also known as chefs de cuisine or head chefs—prepare the menu, decide what ingredients to purchase and oversee the operation as a whole.
+They may act as kitchen expediters, meaning they help ensure that food coming out of the kitchen is correctly made and designated for the appropriate table.
 Executive chefs may also add finishing touches such as a drizzle of balsamic extract or a swirl of berry compote.

 The executive chef is one of the most highly respected and coveted positions in the kitchen, which means it’s one of the harder statuses to achieve – and usually one of the highest paying positions.
 In order to occupy this station, you may need a wide array of culinary, communication, leadership, and business skills – many of which can be gained through a culinary education.
 Much responsibility falls on the shoulders of this role, but the reward can be fame when the restaurant gains acclaim.